Jessica Wiseman

 Jessica Wiseman (born January 10, 1992, in St. John's as Jessica Cunningham) is a Canadian curler from Torbay, Newfoundland and Labrador.
-She currently plays third on Team Stacie Curtis.
-She is a three-time Newfoundland and Labrador Scotties Tournament of Hearts champion.
+She currently plays third on Team Mackenzie Mitchell.
+She is a four-time Newfoundland and Labrador Scotties Tournament of Hearts champion.

 Career

 Wiseman competed in three Canadian Junior Curling Championships throughout her junior career from 2010 to 2012.
 Her best two finishes came in 2010 and 2011 where she finished 5–7 playing second for the Jen Cunningham and Erin Porter rinks respectively.
 In 2012, she returned as second for Erica Trickett and the team went 3–9.

 Out of juniors, Wiseman joined the Heather Strong rink at second.
 The team also included third Laura Strong and lead Kathryn Cooper.
 At the 2014 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished first through the round robin with a 3–1 record, advancing directly to the final.
 There, they downed Shelley Nichols 10–3, securing Wiseman's first provincial title.
 At the 2014 Scotties Tournament of Hearts in Montreal, Quebec, Team Strong finished seventh through the round robin with a 4–7 record.

 The following season, Laura Strong moved to Saskatchewan and Stephanie Korab joined the team as their new third.
 The new combination worked for Team Strong as they went undefeated to claim the 2015 Newfoundland and Labrador Scotties Tournament of Hearts, defeating Stephanie Guzzwell 8–3 in the final.
 This earned the team the right to represent Newfoundland and Labrador at the 2015 Scotties Tournament of Hearts, this time in Moose Jaw, Saskatchewan.
 There, they finished in eighth with an identical 4–7 record from the previous year.

 Wiseman left Team Strong following the 2014–15 season and took a year off curling.
 She returned for the 2016–17 season, playing third for the Cindy Miller rink.
 After the team failed to qualify at both the 2017 and 2018 provincial championships, the team added Cathlia Ward as their new skip, shifting Miller to second on the team.
 The team played two tour events during the 2018–19 season, reaching the semifinals of the Steele Cup Cash and the quarterfinals of the Jim Sullivan Curling Classic.
 At the 2019 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished second through the round robin with a 4–1 record.
 This qualified them for the final where they lost 5–4 to Kelli Sharpe.
 The team disbanded following the loss.